jaxcore/jaxcore-say/README.md

 // load http://localhost:8000
 ```

-## Speaker Queue
+## Say Queue

-The Speaker Queue allows multiple Say instances (voices) to be queued up and played one by one and receive start/stop events for UI updates while that voice is speaking.
+The Say Queue allows multiple Say instances (voices) to be queued up and played one by one and receive start/stop events for UI updates while that voice is speaking.

 See the [multiplevoices](https://jaxcore.github.io/jaxcore-say/multiplevoices-example) for an example of this in action.